D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You must configure a subnet named `subnet1` that is part of a Vnet named `vnet1`.
-Hosts on `subnet1` of `vnet1` must be able to reach resources on `vnet2` and also to reach a **proxy server** that scans all outbount internet requests from resources hosted on `subnet1`.
+Hosts on `subnet1` of `vnet1` must be able to reach resources on `vnet2` and also to reach a **proxy server** that scans all outbound internet requests from resources hosted on `subnet1`.

 The **proxy server** is hosted on your on-prem Vnet.